Thursday, 31 October 2024

 O'Reilly Theatre, National Opera House, Wexford - 24th October 2024

 Opera is usually considered a serious business and comic works are often neglected, confined usually to operetta in the opera houses and mostly to Offenbach and Johann Strauss's Die Fledermaus.
 The greatest composers - I'm thinking of Mozart principally - manage to incorporate comedy as part of the wider richness of human experience.
-Works of pure comedy are relatively rare and perhaps doesn't stand the test of time; what is considered funny 100 or more years ago might not tickle the same way now.
+Works of pure comedy are relatively rare and perhaps don't stand the test of time: what is considered funny 100 or more years ago might not tickle the same way now.
 Such rare works are not neglected at Wexford, this year's festival theme almost inviting nothing but comedy, which indeed that turned out to be the case (unfortunately, from my perspective) to the exclusion of anything a little more substantial.
 When you have a pedigree like Charles Villiers Stanford working with a comedy written by Richard Brinsley Sheridan however, The Critic must be a promising prospect.
 Unfortunately, the 'Theatre within Theatre' idea that is the theme of this year's festival operas tends to neglect any meaningful commentary, and in the case of The Critic not much humour either other than in the broadest sense of laughing at bad opera.

 Can you make a good opera out of bad opera?
 Well, Ariadne auf Naxos had already proven that point by the time Stanford came to compose The Critic, his penultimate opera, in 1916.
 Sheridan’s 1779 play pokes fun at critics, at the vanity puffery of writers, and the efforts of theatre producers to please everyone.
 In The Critic, Mr. Puff - the author and Mr. Dangle - the composer/impresario, have invited Mr. Sneer - the critic, to attend the rehearsal of a love story drama set around the invasion of the Spanish Armada.
 There is undoubtedly much here that could still be seen as relevant in its satire of theatrical conventions, but also a lot that isn't.